fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why is it so hard for companies and corporations to build compatibility for software that they use?
+I generally see a lot of companies tell their employees that they are not allowed to update software because it inst compatible with their system, but couldn't they just build compatibility?

 > I can't get my head around the Bootstrap grid system, what should I do?

 > What are some signs that you have become a better software engineer?